wp-plugins/participants-database/readme.txt

 **Showing the List on Your Website**

 You can use the [pdb_list] shortcode to show the records on your site.
 Just put the shortcode where you want it to show up.

+Here is the full list of parameters you can use with the [pdb_list] shortcode:

+* search - set to 'true' to show a list search field
+* sort - set to 'true' to show a list sort field
+* fields - a comma-separated list of fields to show
+* list_limit - sets the number of records to list per page (defaults to the plugin setting value)
+* class - lets you set the CSS class of the container (defaults to 'participants-database')
+* filter - lets you determine which records are shown (see the usage notes for an explanation)
+* orderby - order the list by one of the columns
+* order - determines whether the list is ordered in ascending (asc) or descending (desc) order

-You can set the number of records to show per page (yes, it's paginated!) with the 'list_limit' setting, also the CSS class to wrap the table in with the 'class' setting...like this: [pdb_list list_limit=10 class=memberlist]
+You can set the number of records to show per page (yes, it's paginated!) with the 'list_limit' setting.

-Which columns get included is determined on the fields management page, just set the "display_column" value to order the columns as you like.
-You can alos set the columns to display in the shortcode by including a list of the names (not Titles!) of the fields you want to show in the order you want to show them: [pdb_list fields="last_name, city, email, photo"]
+Which columns are shown by the shortcode is set up on the fields management page.
+For each field there is a value called "display" that determines the order of the columns in your list display.
+You can also set the columns to display in the shortcode by including a list of the names (not Titles!) of the fields you want to show in the order you want to show them: [pdb_list fields="last_name, city, email, photo"]

-You can now filter and sort the list that is displayed with 3 new variables in the shortcode: see the next section.

-If you want to get tricky with the CSS, each header column has a class name the corresponds to the name of the field, you can use CSS to lay out the listing exactly as you want.
+If you want to get tricky with the CSS, each header column has a class name that corresponds to the name of the field, you can use CSS to lay out the listing exactly as you want.

 **Filtering which Records Get Shown with the List Shortcode**

-There are 3 new parameters for the [pdb_list] shortcode that allows you to determine which records get shown.
+There are 3 parameters for the [pdb_list] shortcode that allow you to determine which records get shown.
 It's a little complicated, but here's how you do it.

 There is a parameter called 'filter' which determines which records to show.
 The general format of the parameter is this: *field* *operator* *value* So for instance if you wanted to show all records from the state of New York, you would put [pdb_list filter='state=NY'] just like that. "state" is the field (it must match exactly the field name as listed on the mange database fields page in the plugin) "=" is the operator and "NY" is the value.
 The filter is grabbing all records where the state is NY.